solarcosmic/WordGuessr/README.md

 # WordGuessr
 Challenge opponents to fill in the word the fastest!

 WordGuessr uses a dataset of about 24,000 quotes.
-You can view the dataset on [Hugging Face here](https://huggingface.co/datasets/m-ric/english_historical_quotes);
+You can view the dataset on [Hugging Face here](https://huggingface.co/datasets/m-ric/english_historical_quotes).

+You can try the demo [here](http://node01.solarcosmic.net:1905/), although it is best run locally to avoid ping issues.

 ## How It Works
 1. Players join up, choosing a name.